WildMeOrg/old_wildme-docs/docs/developers/codex.md

 # Codex
 Codex reuses some of the parts of the Wildbook while adding new components an a new architecture.

-Wildbook accesses SAGE via a REST API.
+Wildbook accesses Sage via a REST API.
 The main aspect of the move to Codex is to split the java in Wildbook into:
    - The EDM that manages the ecological data.
    - The management of access to the data by houston.